-Artisans also convey a sense of always reinventing life — i.e., whatever comes into an Artisan’s life will end up being new and improved.
+Artisans have a way of reinventing life — i.e., whatever comes into an Artisan’s life can end up being new and improved.
 In a sense, Artisans live on the edge of chaos, which is the fertile zone in terms of creativity.

 In fact, they are the only soul type to operate on multiple simultaneous channels of input (one looking at the current situation, the others following alternative trains of thought).
-Hence, their attention seems to be on many things at once.
+Hence, their attention always seems to be going off in several different directions at once.

-And hence, to non-Artisans they can appear random, disorganised.
+To non-Artisans this can all come across as strange and incomprehensible.
 Kings and Warriors especially might see them as “scatty”, “spacey” or “ditzy”.
-Their behaviour, like their thought processes, can sometimes seem completely erratic.
+Their behaviour, like their thought processes, can sometimes seem pretty erratic.

 The Artisan is adept at crafting things from imagination and spends much time in their vivid and active inner world – in fantasy.
 The Artisan’s basic focus could be described as “applied imagination”.
 When it comes form the heart this leads to creation, the gift of genuine creative fulfilment.
 But when it comes from ego or fear it leads to artifice or craftiness – for example, using highly inventive lies or fantasies to deceive others for personal gain.